-In 2010 a member of our team, Sue Halmshaw, gained her level 3 in Forest school.
-When we moved onto Queensway school site in April 2011, Sue noticed a piece of land on the other side of the playing field, that didn’t seem to be used.
-Mr Mark Shaw who was the Head teacher of Queensway at the time very kindly said that we could use this land to develop a ‘Forest school’ school environment for use of the Pre-school and Queensway school……so we did!
+In 2010 a member of our team, Sue Halmshaw, gained her Level 3 in Forest School Leadership.
+When we moved onto Our Lady of the Angels Catholic Primary School site in April 2011, Sue noticed a piece of land that wasn't being used and after negotiating with the headteacher we used this land to develop a ‘Forest School’ environment for use of the preschool and primary school.

-We approached a gardener who specialises in forest school and in those 2 years they helped to transform the space.
-The children have: dens, sensory plants, young trees, a large digging area, a log circle for story, song and mat times and also an ‘Insect hotel’, as well as the super pathways cut out of the long grass, ideal for a ‘Bear hunt’!
+The children have: dens, sensory plants, young trees, a large digging area, a log circle for story, song and mat times and also an ‘Insect hotel’, as well as the super pathways cut out of the long grass, ideal for a ‘bear hunt’!

-The trained adults are facilitators and observers allowing them time to step back and observe the children.
-Encouraging the children to have a voice, to have contact with nature and explore their environment using all of their senses.
+The trained adults are facilitators and observers encouraging the children to have a voice, to have contact with nature and explore their environment using all of their senses.

 This project is on-going and something we are always fundraising for, so if you would like to support us do please get in touch!